huggingface/transformers/docs/source/en/quantization/gptq.md

 </Tip>

 The ExLlama kernels are only supported when the entire model is on the GPU.
-If you're doing inference on a CPU with AutoGPTQ (version > 0.4.2) or GPTQModel, then you'll need to disable the ExLlama kernel.
+If you're doing inference on a CPU with AutoGPTQ (version > 0.4.2) or GPTQModel (version > 1.4.2), then you'll need to disable the ExLlama kernel.
 This overwrites the attributes related to the ExLlama kernels in the quantization config of the config.json file.

 ```py
 import torch